 I can see Amazon Mobile being a handy way of capturing items that need replacing on an ongoing basis, rather than when you sit down to make your grocery list.
 And since the app saves all of your Flow image scans, you can easily go back to see what you've capture when it's time to order or re-order.

-The free Amazon Mobile app is available for iOS devices in iTunes.
+The free Amazon Mobile app is available in iTunes and Google Play.